Kiwanuka Sulaiman: Friends of Kiwanuka organization projects

-Friends Of Kiwanuka Organization is a charity Organization that was established in 2021 by Hon.
+Friends Of Kiwanuka Organization is a charity that was established in 2021 by Hon.
 Kiwanuka Sulaiman to make contributions to Greater Mukono Community.
-Among the charity projects have included supporting Farmers and Agriculturalists with seeds and other Agricultural equipments.
-In September 2022, two counties in Greater Mukono, Nakifuma and Namuganga, received maize seeds for over 100 farmers worth 10 million Uganda shillings as empowerment to their farming projects.
+The charity projects have included supporting farmers and agriculturalists with seeds and other equipment.
+In September 2022, two counties in Greater Mukono, Nakifuma and Namuganga, received maize seeds for over 100 farmers worth 10 million Ugandan shillings as empowerment to their farming projects.